 Otherwise, the session manager should register the client with a unique client ID by calling the SmsRegisterClientReply function (to be discussed shortly), and the SmsRegisterClientProc callback should return a status of one.

-6.1.2.
 The Interact Request Callback

-The Interact Request callback is of type SmsInteractRequestProc.
+The Interact Request callback is of type SmsInteractRequestProc sms_conn The session management connection object.

-typedef void (\SmsInteractRequestProc)();
+''' typedef void (SmsInteractRequestProc)(sms_conn, manager_data, dialog_type);